yashmanne/Benning_Simple/README.md

 Run each script only after the previous one has finished.

-Once all scripts are complete.
-Move files to output:
+Once all scripts are complete, move files to `output`:

 ```bash
 cd number_twelve